graphpql/graphpinator/docs/HelloWorld.md

     protected function validateNonNullValue($rawValue) : bool
     {
-        // validation of resolved value from parent, Query is the initial type in the schema = has no parent ($rawValue is null) return true;
+        // validation of resolved value from parent, Query is the initial type in the schema = has no parent ($rawValue is null so this function is never called) return true;
     }